 "Is something upsetting you?
 I don't know why.
 I'm giving you permission to touch me when before you've just gone ahead and taken‒"

 There was an abrupt landing, knocking the air in her lungs clear out.
-Sakura was outside the cave, in the dark, back against the ground some twenty metres below the cave.
+Sakura was outside the shelter, in the dark, back against the ground some twenty metres below the cave.
 Itachi was leaning his entire weight into her as he pinned her down.
 The length of his body encompassing her, one arm snaked under her shoulder while a leg nudged between her thighs.

 Breathless, she struggled to wrench away and to find oxygen.
 It came shakily, and her movements to free herself turned into erratic searches for an anchor.
 Her hands ran from Itachi's arms to his neck, shoulders to the hair pulled back at his nape.
-Sakura was panting in the damp, cool night air, panicked and quivering as her fingers clutched at the heat and stability above her.
+Sakura was panting in the damp, cool night air, panicked as her fingers clutched at the heat and stability above her.

 He was breathing deeply; she could feel it stir between them, dance warmly across her skin.
 Everything thing about him was warm.
 His free hand found the hem of her shirt and raked under the fabric against her bare skin, drawing a feverish trail up to her breast.
 A calloused thumb swept over its peak, his fingers pushed into her as they moved, constricted under layers of wraps.